ApiniLabs/PAC-ID/README.md

 **A:** According to the specification, it is recommended that the textual representation of the PAC-ID is a browsable URL.
 You are free to create appropriate "forwards" to direct browsers to the correct site.

-**Q: What shall I do if the QR code representation of a PAC-ID gets to big to attach to the target item?**
+**Q: What shall I do if the QR code representation of a PAC-ID gets too big to attach to the target item?**

 **A:** You may use another representation than QR codes, such as data matrix codes or NFC tags.
 Another option is to use shorter `issuer`, `category` or `identifiers`.